davidmorford/TabBarKit/Readme.md

 ## Requirements

-* SDK : 4.2 or greater
+* Xcode 4.0.2 or greater and iOS SDK 4.3.x or greater
-* Set OTHER_CFLAGS to -Xclang -fobjc-nonfragile-abi2.
-Comment out or remove this flag settin from Configurations/Compiler.xcconfig if building with a recent Xcode 4 DP.

 ## iPhone